CivityNL/civity-docs-edit/README.md

  To create a new version: `npm run docusaurus docs:version VERSION_NUMBER`.
 If you have any doubt, please consult: https://docusaurus.io/docs/versioning

+Example creating a new version 10.0.0 for dataplatform:
+- Make sure you are in the `~/website` folder
+- `npm run docusaurus docs:version:dataplatform 10.0.0`

 ### Translations